-Compare cycling odds from the top bookies.
-Take a look at the latest Tour De France betting in the comparison table below.
-You can also claim cycling free bets.
+Compare cycling betting odds from the top bookies.
+Take a look at the latest Tour De France odds 2016 in the comparison table below.
+You can also claim cycling free bets from best bookmakers.

-To win Tour de France 2014; click best odds bold; Place: Win Only
+To win Tour de France 2016; click best odds bold; Each-Way Place Terms: Win Only.

 Tour de France betting odds boom